 In 2016 and 2017 the Company entered into nonrecourse notes (the "Notes") with two founders.
-The Notes were issued to facilitate the purchase of Series B Preferred Units by two founders.
+The Notes were issued to facilitate the purchase of BBP LLC equity by two founders.
 The principal amount of the Notes was \$0.3 million and mature in May 2021.
 The Notes were accounted for as an option for which the Company recognized equity-based compensation expense on issuance.
-The repayment of the Notes is recorded as an addition to the Series B Preferred Units balance as payments are received and the Notes were paid in full in February 2019.
+The repayment of the Notes is recorded to additional paid-in capital as payments are received and the Notes were paid in full in February 2019.